gjanco/mezmo-dd-marketplace/circleci_circleci/README.md

 In the meantime, please authenticate in the [CircleCI Application](https://circleci.com/vcs-authorize/) to ensure a smoother experience (this will create your account that will be later linked to your subscription).

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+CircleCI will then reach out to confirm and disconnect your account.

 ## Support
 For support, please see our [documentation][1], or feel free to email our support team at [support@circleci.com][2].
 You can also view our privacy policy on [our website][3].